Open and download portrait

 President Mangelsdorf also served as dean of the Weinberg College of Arts and Sciences at Northwestern University before becoming provost at Wisconsin in 2014.
 She began her academic career at the University of Michigan and in 1991 moved to the University of Illinois at Urbana-Champaign, where she later was dean of the College of Liberal Arts and Sciences.

 Increased faculty diversity

-At Wisconsin, Mangelsdorf oversaw the administration of a pioneering effort to improve access to the state’s flagship university for low- and moderate-income families.
+At Wisconsin, President Mangelsdorf oversaw the administration of a pioneering effort to improve access to the state’s flagship university for low- and moderate-income families.
 Named for the university’s badger mascot, Bucky, and announced in February 2018, Bucky’s Tuition Promise pledges to cover four years of tuition and fees for incoming first-year students who are Wisconsin residents and whose families’ annual household adjusted gross income is $56,000 or less—roughly the state’s median family income.

 She led the revival of the faculty cluster hiring initiative, an effort to hire new faculty members under a system designed to build interdisciplinary strengths, emphasize Wisconsin’s historical commitment as a public resource for research and service, create new curricular offerings, and service, and create new curricular offerings.

-Also at Wisconsin, Mangelsdorf worked on a program to better diversify the institution’s faculty.
+Also, at Wisconsin, she worked on a program to better diversify the institution’s faculty.
 Announced fall 2018, the Target of Opportunity Program (TOP) provides funding and other support for schools and departments to recruit outstanding faculty members among historically underrepresented groups.
-The program puts a particular emphasis on race and ethnicity, and on gender in disciplines where women are underrepresented.
+The program puts a particular emphasis on race and ethnicity, and gender in disciplines where women are underrepresented.